 Warning (optional).
-Example is calendarPatternKind on xs:string.
+Example is dfdl:calendarPatternKind on xs:string.

 Property is not applicable because of another DFDL property setting.

 Warning (optional).
-Example is binaryNumberRep when representation is text.
+Example is dfdl:binaryNumberRep when representation is text.

 Invalid value for a property that is unused or ignored.

 Warning (optional).
 Example is dfdl:lengthKind is not ‘explicit’ but dfdl:length is an expression and that expression contains invalid syntax.